ctwobosius/Legit-Bit-Blitz/README.md

 # Legit-Bit-Blitz
-A 2D sidescrolling shooter built as my Fall 2018 final CS10 project at UC Berkeley, using Python and Pygame.
-Uses command line input to setup game variables, and Pygame with mouse and keyboard input to play the game.
-Here is a demo: https://www.youtube.com/watch?v=PoItm_pdLcM&feature=youtu.be
+A 2D sidescrolling shooter built as my Fall 2018 final CS10 project at UC Berkeley, built from scratch using Python and Pygame.
+Has a local two player mode and a single player mode with optional hard setting, three selectable weapons, four enemy variants, and sound effects/music.
+Uses command line input to customize game variables, and Pygame with mouse and keyboard input to play the game.

+Here is a demo:
+https://www.youtube.com/watch?v=PoItm_pdLcM&feature=youtu.be

 The folder "AUDIO" has all the audio files.